toopher/toopher-openam/README.md

 Other configurations are likely to work without issue, but have not been specifically tested at Toopher.

+### Limitations and Known Issues
+Toopher for OpenAM is under active development, and is constantly improving with new features and bugfixes.
+Specific features that are under development include:

+Is there something you'd like to see that isn't on the list yet?
+Send an email to <support@toopher.com>
+and let us know what you need.

 ## Preparing the System
 ### Extract files from archive
 All the required files are included in the tarball we provided.
 Extract the files into a directory of your choice as usual: